Max Verstappen on pole for season-opening Bahrain GP overshadowed by scrutiny of team boss | TSN

 Verstappen, who won the title in each of the last three seasons, was fastest for Red Bull by .228 seconds over Charles Leclerc of Ferrari.
 George Russell was third for Mercedes, while Carlos Sainz Jr. of Ferrari was fourth.
 The second Red Bull of Sergio Perez qualified fifth.

+“I think in the race it’s going to be close as well.
+We do look good in the race and that’s of course the most important, but we’ll see,” Verstappen said.
+“I’m confident we can have a strong race.”

-Verstappen won 19 out of 22 races last year — Perez won twice — but the relatively close qualifying times indicated other teams have closed the gap on Red Bull.
+Verstappen won 19 out of 22 races last year — Perez won twice — but the relatively close qualifying times indicated other teams may have closed the gap on Red Bull.
+Leclerc set a time in the second of the three qualifying sessions which turned out to be faster than Verstappen’s eventual time for pole in the third session.

+“I’m confident we did a step forward but we have to wait and see tomorrow how much of a step forward we did.
+We think that Red Bull is still ahead by quite a bit in the race," Leclerc said.

+Russell said he still believes Verstappen is well ahead of the rest.

 On Wednesday, the team’s parent company dismissed a complaint of alleged misconduct by Horner toward a team employee.
 A day later during practice for the Bahrain Grand Prix, a file alleged to contain evidence presented against Horner was emailed to nearly 200 people in the F1 paddock, including Liberty Media, F1, the FIA, the other nine team principals and multiple media outlets.